The one about Joni Mitchell

 Joni Mitchell is a singer-songwriter from Alberta, Canada.
-In 1968, her debut album, Song to a Seagull, was released and since then, Mitchell has become one of the most influential, and greatest recording artists.
-Mitchell has won nine Grammys, including a Lifetime Achievement Award, countless musical awards, and her albums are considered as among the best ever made.
+In 1968, her debut album, Song to a Seagull, was released and since then, Mitchell has become one of the most influential and greatest recording artists.
+Mitchell has won nine Grammys, including a Lifetime Achievement Award, and countless music awards, and her albums are considered among the best ever made.

 We're big fans.
 It turns out we're not alone.

-Today, we talk to a few friends of the show to discuss Mitchell’s influence on them while listening to their favorite Joni songs.
-Plus, we chat with Mitchell biographer David Yaffe who recently wrote Reckless Daughter: A Portrait of Joni Mitchell.
+This hour, we talk to a few friends of the show to discuss Mitchell's influence on them while listening to their favorite Joni songs.
+Plus, we chat David Yaffe, the author of Reckless Daughter: A Portrait of Joni Mitchell.

-- David Yaffe: Assistant professor of Humanities at Syracuse University and the author of most recently, Reckless Daughter: A Portrait of Joni Mitchell
+- David Yaffe: Assistant professor of Humanities at Syracuse University and the author of Reckless Daughter: A Portrait of Joni Mitchell

 - Brendan J. Sullivan: Producer and author of Rivington Was Ours: Lady Gaga, the Lower East Side, and the Prime of Our Lives

-- Lee Newton: Director of Program Promotion at Connecticut Public; freelance TV host and voiceover talent
+- Lee Newton: Director of program promotion at Connecticut Public

-Betsy Kaplan, Chion Wolf, J Holt, Carlos Mejia, and Colin McEnroe contributed to this show, which originally aired on April 4, 2019.
+Colin McEnroe, Betsy Kaplan, and Chion Wolf contributed to this show, which originally aired April 4, 2019.